CyberTrainingExercise/Hexfall/README.md

 This CTX was designed to test cadets for leadership competencies in a high intensity simulation.
 This simulation will be carried out in both the land domain and in the cyber domain.

+### Objectives

+Skill level (1-5):
+ - 3
+Time: 37 mins
+ - 7 for planning
+ - 30 for execution

+Technical Objectives:
+1. Intro to Kali Linux
+2. Intro to brute forcing passwords with John the Ripper
+3. Intro to SSH

+### Requirements

 If you would like to perform this CTX you will need the following:

 1. Someone who is technically skilled to setup the scenario.
     - Hopefully this guide will make it easy, but you still need technical know how to do it.
 2. The following equipment:
     - FTX simulation equipment such as rubber duckies.
+    - A computer or virtual machine capable of running Kali Linux.
-    - A computer or virtual machine.
+    - A computer or virtual machine capable of running a Tor hidden service.
     - A USB stick.
-    - A headless server.
-    - Optional: a phone with the tor browser installed.

 ### Expected Design